Ineos Grenadier: History

 In November 2020, it was announced that Ineos would work with Korean carmaker Hyundai on a longer-term plan to develop a reliable source of hydrogen in Europe to use Hyundai fuel cell technology, with no carbon dioxide emissions, on later Grenadier production.

-On 8 December 2020 Ineos announced it had purchased the Smartville factory at Hambach, France, to build the Grenadier, stating that the site's location "gives excellent access to supply chains, automotive talent and target markets".
+On 8 December 2020, Ineos announced it had purchased the Smartville factory at Hambach, France, to build the Grenadier, stating that the site's location "gives excellent access to supply chains, automotive talent and target markets".
 Ineos denied on Twitter having received "grants or other direct financial support" from either the Welsh or Portuguese governments.
 On 29 September 2021, Ineos announced it would locate its North American headquarters in Raleigh, North Carolina.
 In November 2021, Ineos Automotive revealed that it had made losses exceeding £250 million over three years on the project.
-Other companies owned by Ratcliffe made loans to the automotive subsidiary, so that his total commitment at the time could be over £650m.
+Other companies owned by Ratcliffe made loans to the automotive subsidiary, so that his total commitment at the time could be over £650 million.

-In January 2022, Ineos' engineering team was caught in a ‘one-in-a-hundred year (flood) event’ during hot weather testing in outback South Australia.
+In January 2022, Ineos's engineering team was caught in a 'one-in-a-hundred year (flood) event' during hot weather testing in outback South Australia.
 Ineos plans on returning to Australia to complete this testing, along with undertaking an expedition of the Canning Stock Route.

 Design

-While the Grenadier is not a direct replica of a Land Rover Defender (it uses none of the original tooling or componentry), Toby Ecuyer made it very clear that their mission was specifically to build a modern Defender, citing the 'massive shame' it was that the outgoing Defender was ceasing production.
+While the Grenadier is not a direct replica of a Land Rover Defender (it uses none of the original tooling or componentry), Toby Ecuyer made it clear that their mission was specifically to build a modern Defender, saying it was a 'massive shame' that the outgoing Defender was ceasing production.
 In an interview with Autocar UK, he explained that their mission initially began with trying to do just that.
 "We thought, well, we’ll replace it.
 Then we thought, let’s build a better one, something that doesn’t leak and is comfortable.
 After all, this isn’t 1948.
 We can move on."
 Speaking on how they would modernise the Defender's design he stated "That was when we started collecting similar vehicles – Bronco, Pajero, G-Wagen, various Jeeps – to see how other manufacturers had done it".